 Our members provide services and enhanced experiences for their customers and fuel economic growth and opportunity across our nation.
 When it comes to the future of the federal privacy landscape, we support the following:

-• Consumers’ rights to access, correct, and delete their data and data portability.
+• Reasonable frameworks that set out clear privacy rights, including rights to access, correct, and delete their data and data portability, as well as organizational accountability.

-• Policymakers should ensure any policies adopted do not: undermine privacy or data security interests; stymie the ability to prevent, detect, and defend against fraud or other unlawful activity; interfere with law enforcement or judicial proceedings; or impose unduly burdensome or excessive requirements (particularly for small businesses and new market entrants).
+• Policymakers should ensure any frameworks adopted do not: undermine privacy or data security interests; stymie the ability to prevent, detect, or defend against fraud or other unlawful activity, or protect the security and integrity of systems; interfere with law enforcement or judicial proceedings; or impose unduly burdensome or excessive requirements (particularly for small and medium-sized businesses, non-profit 501(c)(3) organizations, and new market entrants) including requirements that would exceed a consumer’s reasonable expectation of privacy.

 Companies Must Proactively Promote Transparency and Security